vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 └──────────────┘
 ```

 The count confirms all 348 non-intersecting buildings are sourced from Microsoft, aligning with our expectations and indicating a successful merge without duplicate entries from Google.
-These spatial comparison ensures the integrity of our merged dataset within the specified AOI.
+These spatial comparisons ensure the integrity of our merged dataset within the specified AOI.

 ## Exporting to other data formats
 Having completed our analyses, it's time to export the data to desired geospatial data formats.
 In this instance, we'll utilize FlatGeobuf due to its efficiency in handling geospatial data: